AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/indexing-content.md

 and see the jobs listed.

 >[!NOTE]
 >You can view or download the indexing logs by using the ingestion job's actions, using the ... dropdown.
-The logs will be available after
+The logs will be available in the
->the indexing job is complete.
+> 'Indexing log' actions section, after the indexing job is complete

 ### Pending